lexicanum-imperialis/Warhammer-Fantasy-Battles-6th-Definitive-edition/README.md

 To use this data for list building, you do not need to download the files manually.
 Simply add this repository to your app of choice:

+> ⚠️ **SYSTEM REQUIREMENTS NOTICE: NEW RECRUIT EXCLUSIVE** ⚠️
+> *Please note that the Karak Norn 6th Edition Definitive Archive has been engineered specifically to utilize the advanced logic, narrative campaign features, and modern architecture of the **NewRecruit** platform.*
+>
+> *Due to the massive expansion of units (~60 extra forces), alternative lists, and complex mechanical integrations, **these files exceed the capabilities of the legacy BattleScribe engine and are not compatible.** Attempting to load this repository in BattleScribe will result in fatal database errors.
+We highly recommend all generals migrate to NewRecruit for the definitive mechanical experience.*

+### Official Integration: New Recruit
+To use this data for list building, you do not need to download the files manually.
+Simply add this repository to your app of choice:

 ### For New Recruit (Recommended)
 1. Open [New Recruit](https://www.newrecruit.eu/).
 ![alt text](tutorial/image-0.png)